edwardcallow/tesco-jargon/b.md

 #### Buy as you earn (BAYE)
 A scheme for staff, with three months’ service or more, to buy shares on a regular basis from their gross pay, pre-tax and national insurance.

+#### BWS
+Beers, wines and spirits.
+An in-store department dedicated to alcoholic beverages.